frequency-chain/frequency/pallets/stateful-storage/README.md

 ### Paginated Data (`PayloadLocation:Paginated`)

-Data is stored in multiple pages of `1_024` bytes in size (limit defined by `constants::MaxPaginatedPageSizeBytes`), each containing a single item of the associated schema.
+Data is stored in multiple pages, each `1_024` bytes in size (as defined by `constants::MaxPaginatedPageSizeBytes`).
+Each page contains a single item of the associated schema.
 Page count is limited to `33` per Schema Id, though there may be holes in that range (limit defined by `constants::MaxPaginatedPageId`).
 This is most useful for schemas with a larger per-item size and smaller potential item count.

 ### Itemized Data (`PayloadLocation:Itemized`)

-Data is stored in a single page (max size of `10_240` bytes defined by `constants::MaxItemizedPageSizeBytes`) containing multiple items (max item size of `1_024` bytes defined by `constants::MaxItemizedBlobSizeBytes`) of the associated schema.
+Data is stored in a single page with a max size of `10_240` bytes (defined by `constants::MaxItemizedPageSizeBytes`).
+The page contains multiple items of the associated schema.
+The maximum size of each items is `1_024` bytes (defined by `constants::MaxItemizedBlobSizeBytes`) .
 This is most useful for schemas with a relatively small item size and higher potential item count.
 The read and write complexity is O(n) when n is the number of bytes for all items.